LYK-love/LYK-love.github.io/source/_posts/Computer-System-Evaluation.md

 # Current Computing

+## Moore’s Law

-Moore’s Law:The number of transistor on a chip doubles every period of time (2, 1.5, or 2.5 years).
+Moore’s Law: The number of transistor on a chip doubles every period of time (2, 1.5, or 2.5 years).

 * It is enabled by Dennard Scaling.